-The course will cover project management techniques and principles, and different areas of project management, including resources, schedules, finance and budgeting, contracts, business plans, forecasting, product development, operations management and quality management.
+This course will cover project management techniques and principles, and different areas of project management, including finance and budgeting, business plans, product development, operations management, and quality management.
 You’ll also focus on people management techniques such as recruitment, interviewing, appraisals, leadership, and communications.

-The Logistics and Supply Chains module will look in detail at the operation and structure of supply chains, supply chain optimisation, logistics, inventory management and factory physics.
+This module will look in detail at the operation and structure of supply chains, supply chain optimisation, logistics, inventory management and factory physics.
 You’ll learn to make decisions on the use of resources and use mathematical models to plan supply chains.

 As well as exams, tests and your team project, you’ll be assessed through practical projects and exercises, group and individual presentations, essays, reports, case study evaluations and problem-solving exercises, as well as mock interviews and management games.

 Your team project will be assessed by means of a written report with both individual and group contributions, and an hour-long group viva voce presentation (you will work in teams of about seven).
 The report will be assessed by your fellow students as well as your supervisors.

 You will receive regular feedback on your work throughout the course, including your assessed work.

 We have developed new approaches to teaching and learning for the 2021/22 academic year.

 We are currently reviewing our approach to teaching and learning for 2022 entry and beyond.
 We've learned a lot about how to give you a quality education - we aim to combine the best of our in-person teaching and learning with access to online learning and digital resources which put you more in charge of when and how you study.
 We will keep you updated on this throughout the application process.

 Your timetable will be built around on campus sessions using our professional facilities, with online sessions for some activities where we know being virtual will add value.
 We’ll use technology to enhance all of your learning and give you access to online resources to use in your own time.